Wabri/old_dotfiles/README.md

 this configuration of i3wm, use package:
 - i3blocks (use to create the bar)
-- nautilus or thunar (file manager, for icons i use this icon theme https://snwh.org/moka)
+- nautilus or thunar (file manager)
 - feh (for desktop wallpaper)
 - scrot (use in lock screen script)
 - playerctl (increase & decrese the volume audio)